jonathaneeckhout/cwars/design/game/Buildings.md

 ## Gold Foundry
 The Gold Foundry refines gold ore into gold bars using coal as fuel.
 Skilled Blacksmiths operate this building, melting the raw ore into pure bars.

+## Tavern
+The Tavern is where standard (non-military) units go to satisfy their hunger.
+It serves prepared food such as bread or meat, allowing workers to maintain their energy and continue performing their tasks efficiently.
+A well-supplied Tavern helps keep your workforce productive, preventing hunger-related deads or interruptions in your economy.